purcell/airspeed/README.md

 Velocity functionality, including `$variables`, the `#if`, `#foreach`, `#macro`, `#include` and `#parse` directives, and `"$interpolated #strings()"`.
 Templates are unicode-safe.

-Compound expressions in `#set` directives should be parenthesised, since no implicit operator precedence rules are implemented.

 The output of templates in Airspeed is not yet 'whitespace compatible' with Velocity's rendering of the same templates, which generally does not matter for web applications.
-We also have still to implement support for in-line math expressions and some rarely-used details such as map literals.

 ### Where do I get it?